abutbul/Azure-Resource-Snoop/README.md

 ## Contact Information

-For any questions or support, please contact the project maintainers at issues page.
+For any questions or support, please contact the project maintainers via the issues page.

 ## Additional Resources